 The terminal value is important as it can often represent the majority of the value or loss calculated in the DCF model.

 DCF models are typically constructed using a spreadsheet.
 It is easy to overlook this basic tool and, indeed, tribunals probably rarely see the underlying native copy of the DCF spreadsheet model.
-And for this reason the next subsection discusses the principles of good spreadsheet design.
+For this reason, the next subsection discusses the principles of good spreadsheet design.

 Spreadsheets are ubiquitous in calculating damages in international arbitrations.
-They are easy to use and represent a common language among finance people – although some speak that language better than others.
+They are easy to use and represent a common language among finance people.

 The flexible nature of Microsoft Excel – by far the most popular spreadsheet software program – means that a user can develop a highly complicated model very quickly, which is not necessarily well designed.

 Importantly, badly designed spreadsheets are very difficult to review.
-Intuitively, such spreadsheets are more likely to contain errors, which is a cause for concern given all spreadsheets are inherently prone to errors – a great many errors.
-Raymond Panko of the University of Hawaii’s Shidler Business School carried out extensive research into spreadsheet error and presented his findings in a paper entitled ‘What we know about spreadsheet errors’.
+They are also more likely to contain errors, which is a cause for concern given that all spreadsheets are inherently prone to errors – a great many errors.
+Raymond Panko, of the University of Hawaii’s Shidler Business School, carried out extensive research into spreadsheet error and presented his findings in a paper entitled ‘What we know about spreadsheet errors’.